mozilla/open-innovation-curriculum/personal-leadership/content.md

 	* Facilitation Note: Stand on a chair next to each group, to keep audience attention, and to better echo important statements.
 5. Referring to the slide - ask people what "Leadership is an inside job" means to them.

+> <i class="fa fa-magic"></i> Try out stories behind the traits & qualities people are sharing.
+For example you can ask "what was a time you experienced that? ""

 ## 3. Professional Growth

 This section has a focus on helping people build honesty into their self-assessment.